-To reset the counter for the port statistics in the table to 0, perform the following steps:
+To reset the counter for the port statistics in the table to 0, proceed as follows:

 - In the Basic Settings > Port dialog, click the button and then the Clear port statistics item. or - ▶ In the Basic Settings > Restart dialog, click the Clear port statistics button.